aws-powertools/powertools-lambda-python/docs/quickstart.md

             Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```

-This way certainly works for simple use case.
+???+ question
     But what happens if your application gets bigger and we need to cover numerous URL paths and HTTP methods for them?
-If that is the case, we should:

-* Add a new Lambda handler with business logic for each new URL path and HTTP method used.
-* Add a new Lambda configuration to a SAM template file to map the Lambda function to the required path and HTTP URL method.

-This could result in a number of alike Lambda files and large SAM configuration file with similar configuration sections.
-if we see that the addition of new URL paths lead to the boilerplate code, we should lean towards the routing approach.
+**This would quickly become non-trivial to maintain**.
+Adding new Lambda function for each path, or multiple if/else to handle several routes & HTTP Methods can be error prone.

+### Creating our own router

+???+ question
+    What if we create a simple router to reduce boilerplate?

+We could group similar routes and intents, separate read and write operations resulting in fewer functions.
+It doesn't address the boilerplate routing code, but maybe it will be easier to add additional URLs.

 !!!
-Info
+Info "Info: You might be already asking yourself about mono vs micro-functions"
-    If you want a more detailed explanation of these two approaches, we have explained the considerations [here](.. /core/event_handler/api_gateway/#considerations)
+    If you want a more detailed explanation of these two approaches, head over to the [trade-offs on each approach](../core/event_handler/api_gateway/#considerations){target="_blank"} later.

-The simple code might look similar to the following code snippet.
+A first attempt at the routing logic might look similar to the following code snippet.

 === "app.py"

-    ```python hl_lines="4 9 13 29-31 37-38"
+    ```python hl_lines="4 9 13 27-29 35-36"
         import json